OrangeReaper/homeassistant/README.md

 ### Automations
 1. In the morning, when movement is detected in the hall, the Radio is switched on and tuned to our local station
-2. *TODO* in the evening, when movement is detected in the hall, the lighting is switched on.

 ## <a name="Hallway">Hallway</a>